GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Exception

-Exception occurs when something goes wrong due to incorrect coding or input, stopping the program immediately.
+Exception is an error-exclusive conditional statement: the statement checks whether something goes wrong due to incorrect coding or input, stopping the program immediately.
 There are some statements that can be used to handle the script errors as follows.

 ### `try`/`except` Statement

-`try`/`except` statement is used to handle exceptions, and to call certain statements when an exception occurred.
-There are additional statements that can be used together as well.
+The `try`/`except` statement is used to handle exceptions, and to call certain statements when an exception occurred.
+There are additional statements that can be used together with the pair:

 | KEYWORD   | USAGE               | DESCRIPTION                                                  |
 | --------- | ------------------- | ------------------------------------------------------------ |